MCFpy/mcf/docs/source/getting_started.rst

     print(pt_eval)
     print(alloc_df.head())

 Finally, it is straightforward to apply our Optimal Policy Tree to new data.
-To do so, we simply apply the :py:meth:`~optpol_mini.OptimalPolicy.allocate` method to the DataFrame holding the potential outcomes, treatment variable and the features for the data that was held out for evaluation:
+To do so, we simply apply the :py:meth:`~optpolicy_functions.OptimalPolicy.allocate` method to the DataFrame holding the potential outcomes, treatment variable and the features for the data that was held out for evaluation:

 .. code-block:: python